List of White Pass and Yukon Route locomotives and cars: Origins of White Pass station, passenger car, and preserved boat names

 Slippery Rock [MP 15.6 Station] was named for the 50° to 60° rock slope adjacent to the track, from which snow and ice slide onto the tracks during the winter and spring.

 Spirit Lake [Car #214] was named for the spirit of the Yukon, by U.S. Army troops during construction of the Alaska Highway in 1942.
 Lake located at Klondike Highway kilometer 116.

-Squanga [Car #376] was derived from dasgwaanga, the Tagish and Tlingit name for "humpback" or lake whitefish.
+Squanga [Car #376] is the English adaptation of dasgwaanga, the Tagish and Tlingit name for "humpback" or lake whitefish.
 Ironically, Squanga Lake also contains whitefish now known as "Squanga whitefish," which are a different species from the lake [humpback] whitefish which gave this lake its name.
 Squanga Lake located at Alaska Highway kilometer 1315.9.

 Stewart River [Car #328] was named for James G. Stewart (1825–1881), who discovered this river in 1849.
 River extends sinuously between Klondike Highway kilometers 535 and 594.

-Stikine [Car #306] was derived from the Tlingit idiom sh táax’ héen, which figuratively refers to whirlpools and eddies found in the Stikine River.
+Stikine [Car #306] is the English adaptation of the Tlingit idiom sh táax’ héen, which figuratively refers to whirlpools and eddies found in the Stikine River.
 Literally, it means river water biting itself.
 River located 286 kilometers south of Alaska Highway Kilometer 1002, via Cassiar Highway.

 Summit Lake [Cars 2nd 200, #262] was named for the White Pass summit.
 Lake located at Mile Post 21, just north of the White Pass summit.

 Surprise Lake [Car #370] so named in 1898 by prospectors Kenneth C. McLaren and Frederick "Fritz" Miller.
 Previously, it had been one of at least four lakes which had borne the Tlingit name kusawa [narrow lake].
 Surprise Lake located 18 kilometers east of Atlin, via Surprise Lake Road.